 Individual buyers are financially secure individuals looking to purchase and manage their own company.
-In most cases, the Individual Buyer is looking to leave Corporate America and become their own boss, thus the reasoning for buying their first business.
-Oftentimes, this buyer will have good sales, marketing, leadership, and people skills and will place higher value on finding a business that aligns with his interests.
-Geography is also important to this type of buyer because typically, they are looking to change industries, not relocate.
+In most cases, the Individual Buyer wants to leave Corporate America and become his or her own boss.
+Often, this buyer will have strong sales, marketing, leadership, and people skills and will place high value on finding a business that aligns with his or her interests.
+Geography is also important because typically, this buyer is looking to change industries, not relocate.

-- Wants the structure of employees to remain in place.
+- Prefers employee structure to remain in place.
 In fact, an individual buyer will rely on key employees in order to transition into the business smoothly.

-- Typically has a strong management resume that should help the business growth to the next level.
+- Typically has a strong management resumé that should help the business grow to the next level.

-- Buyer may have little experience in the industry, but a resume that should allow for a limited learning curve.
+- Buyer may have little experience in the industry (but also have a resumé that should allow for a limited learning curve).

-- Fewer financing and deal options exist.
-Typically, a financial buyer will obtain an SBA backed loan.
+- Fewer financing and deal options.
+Typically, an individual buyer will obtain an SBA backed loan.
 This is very common within small market transactions and is a good program for first time buyers.

 - Learning the M&A process may present a learning curve.
-Our process helps facilitate the education process and gets the buyer prospect up to speed.
+Our process helps facilitate the education process and gets the prospective buyer up to speed.

-Strategic Buyers are generally established entrepreneurs from within the same industry sector, looking to expand.
-Typically, Strategic Buyers are already stakeholders in a successful business within similar products offerings and are looking to either expand into your geographical territory or acquire a business that specializes in a product or service that they are lacking.
-Strategic buyers generally have strong financial backing, an industry background and the experience to ensure success and longevity of the company.
-Many strategic buyers have prior M&A experience, thus hastening the overall process from their end.
+Strategic Buyers are generally established entrepreneurs from within the same industry sector who are looking to expand.
+Typically, a Strategic Buyer is already a stakeholder in a successful business within similar product offerings and is looking to either expand into your geographical territory or acquire a business that specializes in a product or service that he or she currently lacks.
+Strategic Buyers normally have strong financial backing, an industry background, and the experience to ensure success and longevity of the company.
+Many Strategic Buyers have prior M&A experience, thus hastening the overall process from their end.